JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/declarations_and_references.md

 Own references are the references found in PSI elements, which are considered as references by the language.

-To provide own references by the `PsiElement`, implement [`PsiElement.getOwnReferences()`](upsource:///platform/core-api/src/com/intellij/psi/PsiElement.java) in the `PsiElement`.
+To provide Own references by the `PsiElement`, implement [`PsiElement.getOwnReferences()`](upsource:///platform/core-api/src/com/intellij/psi/PsiElement.java) in the `PsiElement`.
 If the element contains a single reference, `Collections.singletonList()` can be used

 **Example:**
-PSI element representing `x` in `x * 2` Java expression has an own reference to a local Java variable, e.g., `var x = 42`, because this is a reference from Java language point of view, and Java language support uses it, e.g., for code analysis.
+PSI element representing `x` in `x * 2` Java expression has an Own reference to a local Java variable, e.g., `var x = 42`, because this is a reference from Java language point of view, and Java language support uses it, e.g., for code analysis.